davidyell/CakePHP-Proffer/docs/configuration.md

 // Add the behaviour and configure any options you want
 $this->addBehavior('Proffer.Proffer', [
 	'photo' => [	// The name of your upload field
-		'root' => WWW_DIR . 'files', // Customise the root upload folder here, or omit to use the default 'dir' => 'photo_dir',	// The name of the field to store the folder 'thumbnailSizes' => [ // Declare your thumbnails 'square' => ['w' => 200, 'h' => 200],	// Define the size and prefix of your thumbnails
+		'root' => WWW_ROOT . 'files', // Customise the root upload folder here, or omit to use the default 'dir' => 'photo_dir',	// The name of the field to store the folder 'thumbnailSizes' => [ // Declare your thumbnails 'square' => ['w' => 200, 'h' => 200],	// Define the size and prefix of your thumbnails